C’mon, you can’t. You cannot improve yourself. That’s just not possible.

 Oh, and you can’t improve your performance at work.
 That’s not going to happen.
-To even contemplate developing new skills or honing your practice to eke out a 5% improvement is beyond reason.
+To even contemplate developing new skills or honing your practice to squeeze out a 5% improvement is beyond reason.

 Face it.
-You cannot improve.
-It’s simply not possible.
+You can't improve.
+It’s not possible.

-To believe that you can enhance your fitness just a bit or make time to do something else that you enjoy… They’re mere fairytales.
+To believe that you can build your fitness just a bit or make time to do something else you enjoy… Fairytales.

-Forget about educating yourself from now on (You stopped that when you finished school, remember?).
-More learning will merely make your head overflow and begin leaking from your ears.
+Forget about educating yourself from now on (Stopped that when you finished school, remember?).
+New learning will just make your head overflow and start leaking out your ears.

 Improve your dress sense?
 Forget it!
 Enhance your unique style?
 You’re kidding, right?
 Don’t even think about it.

-All talk about personal development, seeking new opportunities, becoming more fulfilled by making a greater contribution.
-That can’t happen.
+All talk about personal development, seeking new opportunities, or becoming more fulfilled by pitching in and helping out... can’t happen.
 All you can look forward to is more of the same.
 Improvement is… impossible.

-The idea that you can find greater purpose and satisfaction in your life: surely that has got to be a fiction.
+The idea that you can find greater purpose and satisfaction in your life has got to be fiction.